whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-27-Five-Four-Club-Subscription-July-2016-Review-Coupon.md

 [![Five Four Club Coney Black No Show Socks](http://whatsupmailbox.com/images/FiveFourClubJuly2016ConeyBlackNoShowSocks4.jpg)](http://fivefourclub.7eer.net/c/164125/122548/2570){:target="_blank"}

-These no-show socks are perfect for when you're wearing loafers.
+These no-show socks are perfect for when you're wearing loafers and will make a great conversation piece when you take your shoes off.

 <br>